-ToggleBulgaria doesn’t shout for attention; it quietly gets on with being brilliant.
-You might fly in for a Sofia city break or a Black Sea reset and end up grinning at mountain views, painted monastery frescoes and taverns serving food that tastes like home.
-It’s friendly, great value and easier to get around than you’d expect.
-Here’s your no-faff briefing: money and tipping, the Sofia metro and road vignettes, seasons and ski, Cyrillic basics, safety, SIM cards and entry rules.
-By the end, you’ll know how to ride the metro from the airport, what that famous head wobble means, and how to avoid a surprise driving fine.
-Ready to plan smarter? 🇧🇬
+Bulgaria doesn’t shout for attention; it quietly gets on with being brilliant.
+You fly in for a Sofia city break or a Black Sea reset, and end up grinning at mountain views, painted frescoes, and taverns serving food that tastes like home.
+Friendly, great value, easier to get around than you’d expect.

-Quick Facts
+Bulgaria: Quick Facts at a Glance

-| Plugs | Type C & F, 230V, 50Hz |
+✅ Plugs: Type C & F, 230V, 50Hz

-| Time Zone | EET/EEST (UTC+2, summer UTC+3) |
+✅ Time zone: EET/EEST (UTC+2, summer UTC+3)

-| Emergency | 112 (all services) |
+✅ Emergency number: 112 (all services)

-| Driving | Right-hand traffic; e-vignette on most national roads |
+✅ Driving: Right-hand traffic; e-vignette needed on national roads

-Quick Bulgaria Q&As
+Bulgaria Quick Q&As

 What plug adapter do I need?
 Type C or F.

 What’s the emergency number?
-112.
+112 for everything.

 Is tap water safe in Sofia?
-Yes.
+Yes, perfectly drinkable.

 Do I need cash?
-Keep small BGN for kiosks and rural cafés.
+A bit.
+Cards work nearly everywhere, keep €20–30 in small notes for kiosks and rural cafés.

-Money, costs & tipping
+Money, costs & tipping in the new euro era 💶

 Costs at a glance